wendyverdonk93/docs/content/api/introduction.md

 The **left column** contains a table of contents.

-The **middle column** provides detailed information about each topic and API request, including parameters and data types.
+The **middle column** provides detailed information about each topic and how to make an API request, including parameters and data types.

 The **right column** shows example ``JSON`` requests and responses.